 Dominican Republic uses the Dominican peso.
 It is always better to pay for things with the peso than with other currency.
 When you arrive in the country exchange the money you will need right away at the airport.
 When you get out of the airport you will usually find exchange rates to be better at banks or cambios (currency exchange offices).
 Check the posted rates for any given day.
 In general, hotels and restaurants will not give you as good a rate as cambio places.

 BEWARE the money changers in the street.
-NEVER use this manner of exchanging your money.
+Some are good and reputable and work for an exchange business usually close by where they are standing.
+To be safe NEVER use this manner of exchanging your money unless you know these people well.
 No matter how smart you think you are these people are smarter.
 They have perfected their art very well.
 They will take you and be off and running before you even know what happened.
 Ask around to find a reputable cambio office.
 Always check rates.

 If you have a safe in your hotel use it.
 Don't carry all your cash and documents on your person.
 Just incase.
 I suggest making a copy of your passport and carry that for identification purposes.
 You cannot use a copy if you are doing some sort of business but for general identification purposes carrying a copy of this document is the safest.